Spend enough time in the Strength & Conditioning world and you’ll eventually hear the legend of Milo of Croton.

 5. PROGRESSIVE OVERLOAD REQUIRES A PLAN

 Milo’s plan was simple: find calf baby, pick up calf baby, carry calf baby, return tomorrow.
 Since 530 BC we’ve come a long way in our understanding of human physiological, so program design is a bit more nuanced.
-Take the time to figure out a training calendar to give your week structure (or be on the lookout for the upcoming At-Home Training Club if you want a program that’s been layed out for you.)
+Take the time to figure out a training calendar to give your week structure (or check out the programs in the Bandana Training Club if you want it done for you.)
 Get started with humility and meet your body where it’s at, not where you think it should be.
 And remember, no matter how impressive someone is on the internet or in the fables of history, it’s helpful to keep in mind…

 We are weak before we are strong.